sisl/ExpFamilyPCA.jl/paper.md

 ### Probabilistic Interpretation

 The PCA objective is equivalent to maximum likelihood estimation for a Gaussian model.
-Under this lens, PCA views the rows of $X$ as realizations of a $d$-dimensional Gaussian.
-Alternatively, each observation $x_i$ is a noisy observation of a latent, low-rank structure $\theta_i$ corrupted with high-dimensional Gaussian noise
+Under this lens, each observation $x_i$ is a noisy observation of a latent, low-rank structure $\theta_i$ corrupted with high-dimensional Gaussian noise

 $$
 x_i \sim \mathcal{N}(\theta_i, I).